-The Ministry of Transport and Communications is responsible for legislation on taxi services and for its further development and consistent implementation.
+The Ministry of Transport and Communications is responsible for developing the legislation on taxi services.
 Where necessary, the Ministry also participates in other development projects concerning taxi transport.

 Provisions on taxi services are laid down in the Taxi act (217/2007), which entered into force on 1 August 2007.
 The purpose of the Act is to ensure high-quality taxi transport services throughout Finland.

 The maximum prices charged from customers for taxi services are established annually by government decree.

 Under the Taxi act, the professional transport of people in passenger cars on public roads is subject to a licence granted by the local ELY Centre for economic development, transport and the environment.